 3. Track Leads With Custom Properties - Version 1

-If you wish to send other custom attributes along with the email address, then the syntax is:
+To send custom attributes along with the email address, use the following code:

 gist.identify({